anur0n/academic-personal-webpage-kickstart/content/post/unity_ml_scene_controlling_python/index.md

 Suppose, our environment has multiple scenes to support different experiments in the same environment.
 Based on different configurations we want to load different scenes.
 One simple approach to handle this requirement is to **Build** different executables for different scenes.

 But I wanted to keep one single executable and control it programmatically from python script.
 So far, I couldn’t find a direct way to do this.
-Instead I used another API called ‘**Side Channels**’ provided by **UnityML**.
+Instead I used another API called ‘**Side Channels**’ provided by **Unity ML-agent**.
 Details about Side Channels can be found [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Python-API.md#communicating-additional-information-with-the-environment).
 Basically side channels provide a communication channel.
 When the simulation/training is running, we can pass data between unity environment and python script.
 We can also create custom channels if we need more control following [this](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Custom-SideChannels.md).

 Let’s start with implementations in unity-